-Surge and Challenge obtain substantially all of their products from manufacturers in Asia.
-In Fiscal 2019 and Fiscal 2018, Challenge purchased approximately 76% and 95%, respectively, of its products overseas as a result of Challenge's introduction of new product lines.
-Of the total goods purchased by Surge and Challenge in Fiscal 2019, those foreign manufactured products were supplied from manufacturers in Taiwan (44%), Hong Kong (16%), elsewhere in Asia (25%) and overseas outside of Asia (less than 1%).
+Surge and Challenge obtain a significant amount of their products from manufacturers in Asia.
+In Fiscal 2020 and Fiscal 2019, Challenge purchased approximately 86% and 76%, respectively, of its products overseas as a result of Challenge's introduction of new product lines.
+Of the total goods purchased by Surge and Challenge in Fiscal 2020, those foreign manufactured products were supplied from manufacturers in Taiwan (45%), Hong Kong (16%), elsewhere in Asia (34%) and overseas outside of Asia (less than 1%).
 The Company purchases its products from approximately sixteen different manufacturers.
+The pandemic has had an effect on the Company getting inventory from their suppliers.
+If this would continue, our business could be adversely affected